Japan: 19 killed in Osaka building fire — reports | DW | 17.12.2021

 At least 19 people have died after a fire broke out in a building in a shopping district in the western Japanese city of Osaka, local media reported on Friday.

-Japanese public broadcaster NHK reported that 27 people had been rescued from the fire after being found in a state of cardiac arrest.
+Japanese public broadcaster NHK reported that 28 people were affected by the fire, and 27 people had been found in a state of cardiac arrest.
+Osaka city fire deparment official Akira Kishimoto said at least 23 of them had been taken to nearby hospitals.

-Osaka city fire department official Akira Kishimoto said the fire broke out on the fourth floor of the building located in a busy business area near the Kitashinchi train station.
+Kishimoto added the fire broke out on the fourth floor of the building located in a busy business area near the Kitashinchi train station.

 Police said they were investigating the cause of the fire for suspected arson.